The car trip to St. Louis went without a hitch. All told it took about 15 hours including a stop to visit an ailing family member.

 Today we attended my niece’s wedding.
 It was a lovely affair.
 My only concern is that all the human interaction doesn’t come with a side of Covid which could hit when I’m nowhere near medical facilities.

 The tour starts tomorrow.
-There is some discussion of a post-wedding get together in a park near here to have donuts for breakfast. in any case The hotel we are in is very close to the Katy Trail so finding it will be a breeze.
+There is some discussion of a post-wedding get together in a park near here to have donuts for breakfast.
+The hotel we are in is very close to the Katy Trail so finding it will be a breeze.

 The weather for the next two days will be cool, 50s and 60s, before giving way to two or three days of rain.
 This is a concern because indoor accommodations are spaced about 20 miles apart.
 Also the trail is unpaved which can cause problems with cables and such.
 And to add to potential problems, the trail runs along the Missouri River which is prone to spring flooding.